matsuhaya/textrn/README.md

 textrn
 ```

-Rename multiple files by your favorite editor.
+Rename multiple files with your favorite editor.

 ```
 aaa_20220101.txt